List of smoking bans: Jordan

 Smoking is banned in hospitals, health centers, schools, cinemas, theaters, public libraries, museums, governmental and non-governmental public premises, means of transportation, arrivals and departures halls at airports, enclosed stadiums and lecture-halls.
 On 14 April 2015, three coffee shops closed for violating smoking ban laws and their owners went to court.

 Kazakhstan

 Kazakhstan partially restricted smoking in public places on 1 April 2003.
 A comprehensive smoke-free law was instituted in September 2009.

 Enforcing the smoke-free law appears to be somewhat problematic as far as public bus services are concerned.
 While smoking by passengers on the public bus services was never an issue, bus operators on duty were being consistently reported as smoking inside the bus vehicles and persistently ignoring requests by the passengers not to do so.

 Kenya

-Smoking in public indoor areas is restricted in Nairobi, Kenya, since July 2007.
-Small private bars will be exempted.
-Mombasa already has a similar pre-existing smoke-free ordinance.
+Smoking in public indoor areas has been restricted in Nairobi, Kenya since July 2007, with small private bars exempt.
+A similar smoke-free ordinance was already in effect in Mombasa.